 Students in the Entrepreneurship class study innovations in technology management, which made them the ideal venue to present our research.

-Strategic Exits is a boutique investment banks whose sole focus is to help tech entrepreneurs structure an optimal exit.
-In our practice, we encountered a new type of company: virtual (or all-remote) companies.
+Strategic Exits is a boutique M&A advisor whose sole focus is to help tech entrepreneurs structure an optimal exit.
+In our practice, we encountered a new type of company: virtual (or fully-remote or all-remote) companies.
 These innovative firms have no physical head office.
 All of their employees permanently work from home (WFH) or work from anywhere (WFA) completely online.

 Workers communicate using Zoom, Slack, Virbela, or other leading-edge online audio-visual applications.
 They share documents using Dropbox, Teams, email, or other technologies.
 There are no geographic restrictions for virtual companies so they can recruit top talent from around the world.

 We had the opportunity to sell several virtual companies in the years prior to the pandemic.
 So we knew that virtual companies were not a creature of the pandemic.
 We did see more virtual companies when the pandemic forced everyone to work remotely.